Glossary of Moving Terms

 CP (Carrier Packed): Articles packed into cartons or crates by the carrier, not the shipper.

-Cwt.: This abbreviation stands for the rate per 100 pounds.
+Cwt.: This abbreviation stands for per 100 pounds, used when computing rates.

-Deadhead: Empty (unloaded) miles traveled by a driver in order to move his or her truck to pickup a paying load.
+Deadhead: Empty (unloaded) miles traveled by a driver in order to pickup a paying load, or return to home terminal empty.

 Declared Valuation: The shipper's indication of the value declared for the possessions being shipped, thereby establishing the carrier's maximum liability for loss or damage to the shipment.
 If no value is declared, the liability is then controlled by the tariff under which the shipment is moved.